-We work with many law firms around the world and frequently hear referees getting the blame for a lower than expected ranking.
+We work with many law firms around the world and frequently hear referees getting the blame for a lower than expected legal directory ranking.
 However, the referee spreadsheet often gets the same level of attention as the pricing schedule to a tender.
 Hours spent on the submission form itself, then completing the one-page referee spreadsheet in a rush as the clock ticks down.
 It’s the easy part, isn’t it?

 Particularly for Chambers and Partners, referees are (pretty much) king.
 Having put the hard work into your practice overview and matter highlights, here are some pointers to help get the most ranking impact from your referees:

 - Include referees from your key matter highlights who will attest to the quality of the team, but also the leading lawyers put forward for individual rankings.
 This is particularly important for talented associates and junior partners, who may not yet have carved out a strong reputation among peers but may garner high praise from clients.